monomadic/ni-file/README.md

 A: Not **yet** but there is functionality in the code for extracting samples from monoliths.

 Q: Can I extract any meaningful information besides library and file metadata from any preset types?
 A: Yes!
-ZoneData and so on is extractable from kontakt files.
+ZoneData and so on is extractable from some kontakt files.

 Q: Will there be write support?
-A: I don't really care about keeping people inside the NI ecosystem, just helping them escape it, so probably not unless someone PRs it.
+A: Eventually, but this is a low priority.
+Please get involved if you wish to see write support earlier.

 Q: Are compressed samples/presets supported?
-A: Yes, files mostly use FastLZ compression internally and tdecompression is supported by the library.
+A: Yes, files mostly use FastLZ compression internally and decompression is supported by the library.

-Q: Is decryption supported?
-A: No, but this will be eventually implemented and supported through legal means.